Home health care services

 The market is also growing for at-home medical equipment and technology that make it safer for seniors to age in place.
 For a personal emergency response system -- such as the ones in those TV commercials -- you might pay about $30 a month for the monitoring service, along with the initial cost of the equipment and installation.

-Julie Menack, a gerontologist and certified geriatric care manager in Oakland, Calif., who specializes in technology for aging in place, says among the newest products are motion-sensing devices that can detect signs of possible health problems for seniors.
+Julie Menack, a gerontologist and certified geriatric care manager in Oakland, California, says among the newest products are motion-sensing devices that can detect signs of possible health problems for seniors.

 "If there's any change in the pattern -- for example, if they are constantly going back and opening a cabinet -- it might indicate that the person has dementia," Menack says.
 "Or if they are going to the bathroom more frequently at night, there might be a medical condition such as a urinary tract infection.
 A remote caregiver can easily intercede without having to move a person to a higher level of care."